AdithyaaRavishankar/M1_StudentRecordManagementSystem/3_Implementation/README.md

 `test`        |  Contains all test files.
 `unity`       | Contains the Test Framework.
-`MyProject.c` | Contains the code of the project(Student Record Management System) `Screenshots` | Screenshots of the applications are present here.
+`MyProject.c` | Contains the code of the project(Student Record Management System)

 # Student Record Management System